-Y YEAR
+A YEAR

-Reducing income inequality whereby wages will have raised, particularly among the lowest-paid, by over
+Wages will have raised, particularly among the lowest-paid, by over

 Foreword from the LEP Chair and Mayor

 Industrialising innovation and creating the skills sets to match are at the heart of this Strategic Economic Plan.
 These are the cornerstones in order to generate a significant uplift in productivity and spread wellbeing across as broad a spectrum of the Region's population as possible.